 $ uname -rs

-We hope this post would help you know How to Fix CVE-2022-25636- A Heap Out of Bounds Write Vulnerability in Netfilter.
+We hope this post helps you know How to Fix CVE-2022-25636- A Heap Out of Bounds Write Vulnerability in Netfilter.
 Please share this post and help to secure the digital world.
 Visit our social media page on Facebook, LinkedIn, Twitter, Telegram, Tumblr, & Medium and subscribe to receive updates like this.